-4 Ways to Attach Yourself to the C-Suite as a Project Manager
+4 Ways to Impress the C-Suite as a Project Manager

 Ah, the C-Suite.
 If you’ve worked in a corporate environment for any length of time, you know this is the place to be.
 The C-Suite is where the Executives do their thing.
 Visions are envisioned, Strategy is strategized, and Tactics are relegated to the masses.
 Not to mention that the corner offices have a better view, the coffee always seems to taste better, and the executive washrooms leave the rest of us jealous.

 Regardless of whether you aspire to inhabit one of these offices or not, it is important to impress and attach yourself to the C-Suite as a Project Manager for a number of reasons.
 The C-Suite is where DECISIONS are made that affect the projects you work on, your future OPPORTUNITIES for growth and even your viability as a “going-forward” employee.
 Tough decisions are made in the corner offices about the organization and you want to ensure these decision-makers see you as the value-added project management resource you are.

 The problem is that Project Managers sometimes have a hard time relating to the rough and tumble environment of the executive offices.
 We have a pre-disposition for our Gantt Charts, online collaboration software, Work Breakdown Structures, risk mitigation, and the predictability and certainty on how our day unfolds.
 Executives, on the other hand, are all about opportunities, risk taking, the unknown and uncertain, and many times may deliberately throw chaos at something that appears to be working just fine.